Shabazz Palaces

-Shabazz Palaces is an American hip hop group from Seattle led by Ishmael Butler a.k.a.
+Shabazz Palaces is a Seattle-based hip hop group led by Ishmael Butler a.k.a.
 Palaceer Lazaro (formerly Butterfly of jazz rap group Digable Planets).

-Much of Butler's work as Shabazz Palaces has been made in collaboration with multi-instrumentalist Tendai "Baba" Maraire, son of mbira master Dumisani Maraire.
-Active since 2009, Shabazz Palaces has released five studio albums on Sub Pop after self-releasing two EPs.
+Much of Butler's work as Shabazz Palaces was made in collaboration with multi-instrumentalist Tendai "Baba" Maraire, son of mbira master Dumisani Maraire.
+Maraire left the group before the release of their fifth album in 2020.

+Shabazz Palaces has released seven studio albums on Sub Pop between 2011 and 2024 after self-releasing two EPs in 2009.

 Biography

 Two anonymously self-released EPs titled Shabazz Palaces and Of Light in 2009 led to Shabazz Palaces becoming the first hip-hop act to be signed to Sub Pop.
-Their debut full-length album, Black Up, was released in 2011 to widespread critical acclaim.
-In 2019, Pitchfork ranked Black Up at number 179 on their list of "The 200 Best Albums of the 2010s"; cultural critic Hanif Abdurraqib wrote: "From great mystery exploded an album of impossible vision."
+Their debut full-length album, Black Up, was released on June 28, 2011 to widespread critical acclaim.
+In 2019, Pitchfork ranked Black Up at number 179 on their list of "The 200 Best Albums of the 2010s"; cultural critic Hanif Abdurraqib wrote: "From great mystery exploded an album of impossible vision".

-Their sophomore album, Lese Majesty, was released on July 29, 2014 after being premiered at Seattle's Pacific Science Center Laser Dome.
+Their second album, Lese Majesty, was released on July 29, 2014 days after premiering at the 'Laser Dome' in Seattle's Pacific Science Center.

-In 2017, Shabazz Palaces released its third and fourth full-length records concurrently.
+On July 14, 2017, Shabazz Palaces released its third and fourth full-length records concurrently.
 Quazarz: Born on a Gangster Star and Quazarz vs. The Jealous Machines were accompanied by a short film directed by Nep Sidhu, and a limited-run comic book illustrated by Joshua Ray Stephens.
+In 2020, "Shine a Light" was added to the soundtrack of the 2013 video game, Grand Theft Auto V.

-In 2018, Shabazz Palaces joined up with frequent collaborator Erik Blood to release a full-length LP titled 1 Time Mirage under the moniker Knife Knights, originally a moniker used by Butler for his collaborative production work with Blood on previous Shabazz Palaces records, though now formalised as a touring band signed to Sub Pop.
+The following year, Shabazz Palaces joined up with frequent collaborator Erik Blood to release a full-length LP titled 1 Time Mirage under the moniker Knife Knights which released on September 14, 2018.
+The moniker had been used by Butler for his collaborative production work with Blood on previous Shabazz Palaces records, though now formalised as a touring band signed to Sub Pop.

-Shabazz Palaces' fifth full-length record, The Don of Diamond Dreams, was released in 2020.
+Shabazz Palaces' fifth full-length record, The Don of Diamond Dreams, was released on April 17, 2020.
+An article written by The Guardian confirmed that Tendai Maraire was no longer part of Shabazz Palaces and was not involved in creation of the album.

-In 2023 the EP Illusions Ago was released on Glass Cane Records in collaboration with 'Lavarr The Starr', presumed to be another moniker of Butler's.
+On April 12, 2023, an EP titled Illusions Ago was released on Glass Cane Records in collaboration with 'Lavarr The Starr', presumed to be another moniker of Butler's.

+A sixth studio album by Shabazz Palaces, Robed in Rareness, released later in the year on October 27, 2023.

+On March 29, 2024, Shabazz Palaces' seventh studio album was released, titled Exotic Birds of Prey.

+On August 11, 2026, Shabazz Palaces announced their eighth album entitled It's a Style Sport would be released on October 23rd, 2026 and also released a single, "Ahh World (I Won The Alpha Bet)".